 Pitru Paksha, known as the “fortnight of the ancestors,” is a fifteen-day observance that takes place during the Indian lunar month of Bhadrapada, which usually corresponds to the Gregorian calendar months of September and October.
-In 2022, this observance takes place from Saturday, September 10, to Sunday, September 25.
+In 2023, this observance takes place from Friday, September 29, to Saturday, October 14.

 In the Sanskrit language, pitru means “ancestors”and paksha means a “fortnight” or a “side” of a lunar month.
 According to the Vedic lunar calendar, a paksha comprises fifteen tithis or lunar days.
 There are two pakshas in a lunar month, which are at the two sides of the full-moon day, that is, the fortnight before and the ensuing fortnight.
 Shukla Paksha, the bright fortnight, comprises the fifteen days after amavasya, or the new moon, which is when the moon waxes, increasing its brightness each day to culminate in the full moon, or purnima.
 Krishna Paksha, the dark fortnight, begins after the full moon, when the moon wanes day by day until it becomes completely dark.
 The bright fortnight is associated with growth and expansion, while the dark fortnight is associated with introspection, contemplation, purification, and transformation.